 Those states also allow users to display data and conservation activity on the interactive map.
 Users can visualize where conservation investments are being made, how a state's conservation activity compares with other states, and where new policy developments are taking place.
 For the first time, users can view county-level conservation spending.

 For more information on the Conservation Almanac, see the FAQ section of this website.

-The Trust for Pubic Land (TPL) conserves land for people to enjoy as parks.
-Gardens, and other natural places, ensuring livable communities for generations for come.
+The Trust for Public Land creates parks and protects land for people, ensuring healthy, livable communities for generations to come.
 TPL's Center for Conservation Finance gathers and disperses information and data on conservation and conservation funding in America through the Conservation Almanac and LandVote, an online database of state and local conservation funding initiatives.
-TPL's Conservation Finance Service has helped states and localities generate nearly $33 billion in conservation funding since 1996.
+TPL's Conservation Finance Program has helped states and localities generate nearly $60 billion in funding for land conservation, parks, and restoration since 1996.
 For more information on TPL and its services, visit tpl.org.

 The Conservation Almanac has been generously supported by the Doris Duke Charitable Foundation, Gaylord and Dorothy Donnelley Foundation, Knobloch Family Foundation, Turner Foundation, U.S. Fish and Wildlife Service, Wyss Foundation, Vervane Foundation, and the William and Flora Hewlett Foundation.